hanegraaff/stock-advisor-software/README.md

 ```

 ### MACD Crossover Backtest
-It is possible to backtest the MACD Crossover strategy using a special backtest implemented using the ```macd_crossover_backtest.py```
+It is possible to backtest the MACD Crossover strategy using a special backtest implemented by the ```macd_crossover_backtest.py``` script.

 ```
 >>python macd_crossover_backtest.py -h